 There are a lot of choices for how to take care of a crisis on the net, but sweeping it under the rug and ignoring it is not an option.
 Hard problems can even bring down a company, but having a plan in place will make things easier.

 The middle of a panic and a crisis is not the time to think about having a plan!

-For that reason, you are going to need a meeting point.
-It ought to be your business’s Facebook page.
+For that reason, you need a meeting point.
+It should be your business’s Facebook page.
 So here’s how to get started.

 Why do you want one over another?
 Why does it matter?